ad-freiburg/elevant/README.md

 The linking results are written to subdirectories in the directory specified in the Makefile's `EVALUATION_RESULTS_DIR` variable.
 You can examine or adjust each system's exact linking arguments in the Makefile's `link_benchmark` target if needed.

-If you don't want to use the Makefile for linking, e.g. if you want to link only a single benchmark with a single specified linker configuration, use the script `link_benchmark_entities.py`, e.g.

-    python3 link_benchmark_entities.py <linking_result_jsonl_file> popular_entities 15 --link_linker link-text-linker -coref entity -b wiki-ex

-Use the `-h` option for more information on the command line arguments.
-The linking result will be written to `<linking_result_jsonl_file> ` with one WikipediaArticle json object per line.

 NOTE: The linking results for some systems like Neural-EL, Wikifier and Ambiverse need to be created separately and stored at a path that can then be passed to `link_benchmark_entities.py` as linker argument.
 See the READMEs in the `neural-el` or `wikifier` directories for more information.